minad/paripari/README.md

   and fallback to slower error reporting parser (Reporter) to optimize the common case
 * Backtracking by default for ease of use
-* `commit` combinator to improve error messages by commiting to branches
+* `commit` combinator to improve error messages by committing to branches
 * Tracing parser to analyze backtracking
 * ByteStrings can be parsed as UTF-8
 * Combinators for indentation-sensitive parsing